UCSB MODEL UNITED NATIONS (UCSBMUN)

 - UCSBMUN was awarded the distinction of Outstanding Delegation (2014-2016) and Distinguished Delegation (2017-Present) at Nationals Model United Nations (NMUN) in New York City.

 - UCSBMUN hosts and organizes two major conferences: the Santa Barbara Intercollegiate MUN Conference (SBIMUN) for college students, and the Gaucho High School MUN Conference (GauchoMUN) for high school students across the country.

 - Conferences have engaged more than 500 delegates to actively debate on global issues including water scarcity, human rights, and more to find solutions for the future meanwhile making lifetime friendships and networks.

-- Members can compete with students from other colleges and universities at a number domestic conferences across California including AggieMUN at UC Davis, UCBMUN hosted by UC Berkeley and NMUN in New York.
+- Members can compete with students from other colleges and universities at a number domestic conferences across California including AggieMUN at UC Davis, LAMUN hosted by UC Los Angeles and NMUN in New York.

 - Numerous UCSBMUN alumni have found careers in journalism, international relations, politics, business, economics, and various other fields.

 - Contact Katia Stern, President and Secretary-General of UCSB Model United Nations, at email@example.com.